Vibrant Learning (cultural capital)

-At Malorees we design opportunities for our pupils to exercise social skills that can help them not only in the school environment but the community at large.
+At Malorees we design opportunities for our pupils to exercise social skills that can help them, not only in the school environment but in the community at large.
 These include demands such as following rules, participating in class, initiating friendships, and solving conflicts.

 At Malorees we believe cultural knowledge and experiences should not just be for the privileged few, thus we play an essential role in introducing cultural experiences to all pupils through broad and rich curriculum experiences.

-Examples include Art/MFL/ Music/ Geography, RE curriculum (including artist focus), museum visits, gallery visits, theatre shows, local library visits, chess, music performances, poetry, in-house exhibitions/arts week, dance, drama queens, brent music services.
+Examples include Art/MFL/Music/Geography/RE curriculums, including artist focus, museum visits, gallery visits, theatre shows, local library visits, chess, music performances, poetry, in-house exhibitions/arts week, dance, drama queens, Brent music services.

 5. Moral Development:

-High on our agenda at Malorees is developing pupils' skills and attitudes, such as decision-making, self-control, consideration of others, having the confidence to act in accordance with one's principles and thinking through the consequences of actions and distinguishing between right and wrong.
+High on our agenda at Malorees is developing pupils' skills and attitudes, such as decision-making, self-control, consideration of others, having the confidence to act in accordance with one's principles, thinking through the consequences of actions, and distinguishing between right and wrong.

-Examples include Behaviour policy, RE/PSHE/History/Science curriculums, actions and consequences awareness, History curriculum, BHM, charity and fundraising opportunities.
+Examples include Behaviour policy, RE/PSHE/History/Science curriculums, actions and consequences awareness, BHM, charity and fundraising opportunities.